 There is no shortage of great diving spots in Okinawa, and a number of them are truly exceptional.
-The tropical climate of these southern Japanese islands, along with their crystal clear waters, helps make it a popular destination among snorkelers and divers from around the globe.
+The tropical climate of these southern Japanese islands, along with their crystal clear waters, helps make them a popular destination among snorkelers and divers from around the globe.
 Here we reveal all the best scuba diving spots in Okinawa – including everything from sunken American warships to 10,000-year-old underwater ruins.